AndersonPaschoalon/AndersonPaschoalon.github.io/_posts/proj/2021-08-27-mods-age-of-mitology.md

 layout: post
 read_time: false
 show_date: true
-title: The Lost Continent of Adria
+title: The Lost Continent of Adria -- Age of Mithology Mod
 date:   2021-08-27 0:00:00 -0600
 description: This mod brings a new Campaign with RPG-like lore and a collection of new random maps for Age of Mythology.
 img: posts/aom/Adria.jpg